lucasnguyen3979/Tapswap/README.md

 ```

 # Get chq and chr

+**Untill i upload tool for auto get this data you need to get it manually by yourself.**

 Before start you need to install this [extension](https://chromewebstore.google.com/detail/bypass-telegram-web/jheaicmfgoefbdmadnhigbpdldafaokb)
 Then run the bot for the first time it will create profiles for your query or sessions.
 Open file [profiles.json](https://github.com/vanhbakaa/Tapswap/blob/main/profiles.json) to edit chq and chr